-1. Only 23.24% of student-teachers responded that supervisors visited the school, but 35.29% responded that they came only once throughout the school internship, while 49.58% of student-teachers responded that they visited monthly, and only 9.24% responded that they visited weekly.
+1. Only 23.24% of student teachers responded that supervisors visited the school, but 35.29% responded that they came only once throughout the school internship, while 49.58% of student teachers responded that they visited monthly.

 ☐ Meeting with supervisors during the Internship